PiotrHazior/CarRentalApp/README.md

 # CarApp - WPF C# Application

 I would like to show you my first WPF C# application.
 This application was created for customers who want to rent a car and for employees who manage the car fleet.
-Below, I present some brief information about what our application offers.
+Below, I present some brief information about what application offers.

-##Application Features - Windows
+## Application Features - Windows

 ### Main Window
 This is the main application window that serves to differentiate between employees and customers.
 ![image](https://github.com/PiotrHazior/ProjektSemestralnyPO/assets/86978938/06e68468-8488-420a-988b-0559395293d6)